SamJ26/csharp-and-dotnet-lectures/lecture_03/lecture.md

 ## Exceptions

 - Events that require execution of code outside the normal flow of control
+- Indicate that an error has occurred while running the program
 - Two types of exceptions:
     - _Hardware exceptions_ - initiated by CPU
     - _Software exceptions_ - initiated by apps or OS